 If I had my time again, there are some things I’d buy brand new.
 But there are other items I’d absolutely buy second hand.
 Here’s my top 5 list of second-hand baby buys.

 “They’re in them for five minutes”.
 How many times has that line been uttered to an expectant parent?
 It’s true though.
 Kids grow in and out of clothes very quickly.
 In fact, sometimes, if you’re not careful, you’ll miss your window of opportunity and that green baby grow that you were waiting for your baby to grow into, will no longer fit.
 With that in mind, I think it’s nuts to buy lots of brand-new clothes.
+In fact, I’m a big advocate of clothing the whole family on a budget.

 As babies quickly grow out of things, you can find second-hand baby buys that are in fantastic condition.
 I bought my baby boy a second-hand Ted Baker jacket in a charity shop.
 It looked as good as new.
 He only actually wore it four times, but as it had only cost me £4, I didn’t mind.